Greenwood Farm (Richmond Heights, Ohio)

 Maude and George transformed Greenwood Farm into a self-sufficient home, making use of the land and barn for growing crops.
 The Ohio Agricultural Extension Service in 1912, recommended a design that would provide the best yields and proper drainage for the farm.

 For many years the farm had a variety of livestock, including cows, chickens and Tamworth boars.
 George loaned the boars out for a $2.00 stud fee or a choice of the resulting litter.

 In 1909, George's desire to own his own insurance company became a reality: He and his brother Charles formed the Phypers Brothers Company.
 By 1910 the company was the fifth largest and was mentioned in a volume on the History of Cleveland.
 Charles later left the Phypers company, and George joined his company with that of Mr. Harold Neale.
 Today that company is still in existence in Independence, Ohio, and is known as the Neale-Phypers Corporation.
 Over the years, George would become well known in the insurance industry.
 He served as president of the Insurance Board of Cleveland (1947–48).

 In 1925, George was elected to the Council of the Village of Richmond Heights.
 He served for thirty-two years, including several terms as Council President.
 As a leader, he guided Council into a contract for the Cleveland Electric Illuminating Company, to provide the community with electricity.
 Prior to that, George had run power lines from his Greenwood Farm dynamo to the local one-room school house located on Chardon Road, across the creek from the farm.

 George and Maude had six children spanning 12 years: June, Paul, Fordham, Thurlow, Marian, and Ruth.

 June became a second mother to the younger children, but this was not enough for such a large family and so, from time to time, domestic workers were hired.
 A room on the third floor was used for live-in help when needed.

 The rest of the third floor was a single large room — a perfect play area.
 Here the youngsters practiced fencing, staged their own theatrical performances (complete with sliding curtains), and played billiards.

 Education was stressed in the Phypers family, and play was not allowed to diminish the discipline and importance of the children's schoolwork.
 In addition, each child was expected to perform chores at Greenwood farm.
 At times the children, under Maud's direction, would set up a vegetable stand at the roadside of rural Richmond Road.

+In 2015, The Bye Bye Man, a horror movie, was filmed at the farm.
+This was followed by Little Evil, a horror-comedy also released in 2017, and All the Bright Places, a drama, which came out in 2020.
+Also in Shelby Oaks (2024).